ChamaKaushik/My_Walmart-Data-Project-SQL-Python/README.md

    - **Storage**: After downloading, I saved the dataset inside the data/ folder to keep everything organized and easy to access during analysis.

 ### 4. Install Required Libraries and Load Data
-   - **Libraries**: I installed the necessary Python libraries using the following command:
+   - **Libraries**: I installed the necessary Python libraries using the following command :
                      `` pip install pandas numpy sqlalchemy mysql-connector-python ``
    - **Loading Data**: After setting up the environment, I loaded the dataset into a Pandas DataFrame to begin cleaning, exploring, and analyzing the sales data.